tyrinlewis123/circularity/README.md

     circle.y        // The circle's position along the y-axis, good for testing the top and bottom borders. circle.radius   // Each circle is of a different size, so the radius will provide this information to you.
 ALSO, the circle is centered around its own x and y position, so we can find where its outer edges are located within the canvas by adding or subtracting its radius from its own x or y value.
 But you'll see this as you hack away to acheive the expected results.

-We've _stubbed_ a chain of `if`, `else-if` statements for you, all you need to do is replace the comments between the `()` parentheses with your check for that particular border:
+We've _stubbed_ a chain of `if`, `else-if` statements for you, all you need to do is replace the comments between the `()` parentheses with your check for that particular border and then determine where to place the circle if that particular condition is met.

 ````javascript
 function checkCircleBounds(circle) {